 - come sempre (as always)

-- essere sempre all’erta (to always be alert)
+- essere sempre all’erta (to always be on guard)

-- essere sempre in movimento (to always be moving)
+- essere sempre in movimento (to always be in motion)

 - la mamma dei cretini è sempre incinta (stupidity breeds stupidity)